fentresspaul61B/Jellyfish-Videos/README.md

 | COST_OF_INFERENCE   | Calculated total cost of inference in dollars, including text and audio generation       |
 | GPT_BASE_MODEL      | Model used       |
 | INFERENCE_TIME      | Time for text generation start to finish        |

+Metadata about the inference turned out to be useful when experimenting with prompts, which is something I learned from my job.

 #### Example of prompts
 Script Prompt: